Iinaus/movie_matcher/README.md

 ### Dev Setup Step-by-Step

 1. Clone the project
+2. Create a .env file in the project root.
+Refer to .env.example for required environment variables.
-2. Install dependencies with command `flutter pub get`
+3. Install dependencies with command `flutter pub get`
-3. Run the project with two terminals
+4. Run the project with two terminals
    - Start the server with command `dart run .\server\server.dart`
    - Start the frontend with command `flutter run`